acasto/iptic-memex/README.md

 - `quit` or `exit`: Exit the chat mode
 - `load project`: Load a project into the context
 - `load file`: Load a file into the context
+- 'load pdf': Load a PDF file into the context
+- 'load doc': Load a DOCX file into the context
+- 'load sheet': Load an XLSX file into the context
 - `load code`: Load code snippets into the context
 - `load multiline`: Load multiple lines of text into the context
 - `load web`: Load content from a web page into the context